 Tenderloin needs to be relatively well seasoned, with good browning, to bring out its flavour.
 At the same time, it is easy to overcook — so here’s our chef’s guide to getting it right.

-To cook the perfect Chateaubriand or tenderloin roast:
+To cook the perfect Chateaubriand or tenderloin roast, we recommend the reverse sear method:

 - Ideally, tie the tenderloin with cotton string at 1-inch intervals to help it stay together.